Yaesu FT-817

 The Yaesu FT-817 is one of the smallest MF/HF/VHF/UHF multimode general-coverage amateur radio transceivers.
 The set is built by the Japanese Vertex Standard Corporation and is sold under the Yaesu brand.
-With internal battery pack, on board keyer, its all mode/all band capability and flexible antenna, the set is particularly well suited for portable use.
-The FT-817 is based on a similar circuit architecture as Yaesu's FT-857 and FT-897, so it is a compromise transceiver and incorporates its features to its low price ($670.- at its 2001 release).
+With internal battery pack, on board keyer, all mode/all band capability and flexible antenna, the set is particularly well suited for portable use.
+The FT-817 is based on a similar circuit architecture as Yaesu's FT-857 and FT-897, so it is a compromise transceiver, and incorporates its features to its low price ($670 at its 2001 release).

 The upgraded FT-817(N)D was launched in 2004.
-The difference between the two models is the addition of 60 meter band coverage in 5 fixed channels (USA model only), other display lighting options, modifications in the RF stage, the included FNB-85 battery-pack and NC-72B charger.
+The difference between the two models is the addition of 60 meter band coverage in five fixed channels (USA model only), other display lighting options, modifications in the RF stage, the included FNB-85 battery pack, and NC-72B charger.

 The FT-817 is a QRP transceiver.

-The FT-817(N)D is no longer in production, and was replaced by the FT-818 (also now discontinued), which improves on the previous model with an increase of RF output from 5 to 6 Watts, higher capacity battery and the inclusion of a TCXO for better frequency stability, though those three changes can be made to an FT817ND.
-In December 2022 Yaesu announced they were also discontinuing production of the FT-818.
+The FT-817(N)D is no longer in production, and was replaced by the FT-818 (also now discontinued), which improves on the previous model with an increase of RF output from 5 to 6 watts, higher capacity battery and the inclusion of a TCXO for better frequency stability, though those three changes can be made to an FT817ND.
+In December 2022, Yaesu announced they were also discontinuing production of the FT-818.